dandelion-systems/ydi/README.md

 The icon will change to reflect the current status of the syncronization core.
 Menu items are self explanatory.

 Clicking Yandex Disk folder path will open your file manager at that path.
-Nautilus, Thunar and PCmanFM are currently supported.
+Nautilus, Thunar and PCManFM are currently supported.

 Preferences allow changing the status update frequency and icon theme.